 "Delicious.
 Wife also loved them.
 These are the best ribs I've cooked so far - this basic recipe is a keeper, and I'm going to stick with it."

-Set up the grill for indirect cooking over a drip pan under the indirect area but not on the burners with ½ to 1 inch of water.
-Stabilize temperature at about 250°.
+1a.
+Set up the grill for indirect cooking with a temperature of 250ยฐ on the indirect side.
 Clean and oil the grill grates.

-Prep the ribs.
-Remove the inner lining and check for bone chips.
+2a.
+Prepare the ribs.
+Remove the inner membrane and check for bone chips.
+Tips for removing the membrane are in the FAQ section.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.